-The architecture of the cloud-based, on-demand video transcoding service is shown in Figure 1.
+The system architecture of the cloud-based, on-demand video transcoding service is shown in Fig. 1.
 It consists of a streaming server, a video splitter, a video merger, a video repository, a dynamically scalable cluster of transcoding servers, a load balancer, a master controller, and a load predictor.
-Video requests and responses flow through the streaming server.
-Since our focus in this paper is on computation and storage trade-off for video transcoding, we assume that the streaming server will not be a bottleneck.
+The video requests and responses are routed through the streaming server.
+Since our main focus in this paper is on computation and storage trade-off for video transcoding, we assume that the streaming server will not become a bottleneck.

 The video streams are stored in the video repository in various compressed formats.
 The streaming server accepts video requests from users and checks if the required video is available in the video repository.
 If it finds the video in the desired format and resolution, it starts streaming the video.
 However, if it finds that the requested video is stored only in another format or resolution than the one desired by the user, it sends the video for segmentation and subsequent transcoding.
-As soon as it receives the transcoded video from the video merger, the streaming server begins streaming it.
+Then, as soon as it receives the transcoded video from the video merger, the streaming server begins streaming the video.